Cool Company Ltd. – Mandatory Notification Of Trade

 - COOL.OL

-EPS Ventures Ltd., close associate of Cyril Ducau, Chair of the Board of Cool Company Ltd. (the “Company”), has on 24 June 2022 acquired 7,035 shares in the Company at a price of NOK 89.307527 per share.
-Following the transaction, EPS Ventures Ltd. holds a total of 15,598,523 shares in the Company, equivalent to 38.99% of the Company’s shares.
+EPS Ventures Ltd, close associate of Cyril Ducau, Chair of the Board of Cool Company Ltd. (the “Company”), has on 30 June 2022 acquired 400,000 shares in the Company at a price of NOK 90 per share.
+Following the transaction, EPS Ventures Ltd. holds a total of 16,000,817 shares in the Company, equivalent to 39.99% of the Company’s shares.

 Please see attached notification form in accordance with the Market Abuse Regulation article 19.